gold eagle against black background

 • Fun Facts

-Golden Eagles are monogamous, nests are usually built on cliffs but can be found in trees and sometimes manmade structures, like phone towers.
+Golden eagles are monogamous, nests are usually built on cliffs but can be found in trees and sometimes manmade structures, like phone towers.

 Both male and female will build the nest where 1 to 4 eggs are laid.